tpalmerstudios/practice/README.md

+So this is a combination of random programs I'm writing while learning.
+Currently working on backtracing algorithm for a sudoku solver.
+I'm feeling confident in my skills of reading others code. e.g. minishell is a french program off of github.
+I'll add a source later and properly fork it.
+Also feel pretty good about my program designs and APIs as well as some beginner algorithms.
+Need to work on network programming and signals as well as forking and multithreading.
+Possibly work on memory and dynamic allocation as well

 # 🧠 Modular C Practice Tasks

 A curated list of small, single-purpose C programming tasks.
 Each one is scoped for focused practice—ideal for building real-world fluency without overwhelming complexity.